kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

 Saves dataframe to csv file.
-Can input your own title after '../data/' to make it more understandble for you.
-It is commented out to not unintentionally overwrite the csv file used for the analyses when this specific project occured.
+Can input your own title after '../data/' to make it more understandable for you.
+It is commented out to not unintentionally overwrite the csv file used for the analyses when this specific project occurred.

 ```python